 Consider the Hotel Cape Charles the ultimate basecamp for your Eastern Shore getaway!
 This surprisingly hip and modern respite in the heart of downtown Cape Charles will delight.
 With bright wall colors, wooden accents and lots of natural light, the hotel emits a very European vibe.
 Rooms are super spacious and comfortable… the perfect place to return to after a long day of exploration.
 And – BONUS! – all guests can enjoy complimentary wi-fi and a light-fare breakfast.

 LOOKING FOR MORE EASTERN SHORE FUN?
 Head a little further north for a night or weekend in Chincoteague, Virginia.
-My top Chincoteague things to do will be posted soon!
+Read all about my top Chincoteague things to do for more!